-Insurance Agency M&A: Why Traditional Brokers Are Overcharging You
+Insurance Agency M&A: How Brokers Overcharge

-Traditional insurance agency M&A brokers charge 5-10% of the sale price as commission—meaning on a $1M agency sale, you pay $50,000-$100,000 for services that include: listing your agency, marketing to their buyer network, facilitating introductions, and helping with basic negotiations.
+Traditional insurance agency M&A brokers charge 5-10% of the sale price as commission, meaning on a $1M agency sale, you pay $50,000-$100,000 for services that include: listing your agency, marketing to their buyer network, facilitating introductions, and helping with basic negotiations.
 After closing, most brokers disappear.
 They have zero incentive to ensure the deal works long-term because they've already collected their fee.
 For many sellers, flat-fee listing platforms ($299-$1,499/month) or carryback-aligned models (2% at close + percentage of monthly payments) provide better value and stronger incentive alignment.

 If you're selling your agency and considering hiring a traditional M&A broker, read this first.

-Industry-standard M&A advisory fees are well-documented: Sica Fletcher, the top-ranked insurance M&A advisor according to S&P Global, has advised on over $18 billion in transactions — advisory services that typically carry success fees in the 5-10% range for sub-$5M deals.
+Industry-standard M&A advisory fees are well-documented: Sica Fletcher, the top-ranked insurance M&A advisor according to S&P Global, has advised on over $18 billion in transactions, advisory services that typically carry success fees in the 5-10% range for sub-$5M deals.

-Service #1: Listing Creation
+Service 1: What Does Listing Creation Actually Include?

 What the broker does: